Rosster/MLFinalProject/README.md

 TODO:
-1. Determine Industries to focus on
+1. Determine Industries to focus on (DONE)
 2. Map Industry to list of stock tickers (DONE)
 3. Map DOJ Filing to Industry (DONE)
 4. Check feasibility of mapping DOJ filing to company (DONE)